hupe13/extensions-leaflet-map-dsgvo/readme.md

-# DSGVO snippet for Leaflet Map and its Extensions
+# DSGVO snippet for Leaflet Map and its Extensions Github

 Contributors: hupe13
 Tags: dsgvo, gdpr, leaflet
-Tested up to: 6.6
+Tested up to: 6.7
-Stable tag: 240917
+Stable tag: 241115
 Requires at least: 6.0
 Requires PHP: 7.4
 License: GPLv2 or later